Some transcendental functions with an empty exceptional set: Some simple examples

 This conjecture was introduced in the 1960's by Schanuel in a course given by Lang~\cite{Lang}.
-It has several important consequences, as for instance: at least two distinct numbers among $\alpha,e^{\alpha},e^{\alpha},e^{e^{\alpha}}$ are transcendental.
+It has several important consequences, as for instance: if $\alpha$ is a non-zero algebraic number, the numbers $\alpha,\ e^{\alpha}$ are $\Q$-linearly independent (as consequence of Hermite-Lindemann theorem), then at least two distinct numbers among $\alpha,e^{\alpha},e^{\alpha},e^{e^{\alpha}}$ are transcendental.
 Therefore $e^{e^{\alpha}}$ is transcendental.
-The Surroca's result follows by noting that $e^{e^0}=e^1=e$, which is a transcendental number, as first proved by Hermite (1873)~\cite{Hermite}.
+The Surroca's result follows by noting that $e^{e^0}=e^1=e$.
+For several reformulations and applications of Schanuel's conjecture, see \cite{die2} and \cite{MS}.

-In searching for unconditional examples of transcendental functions with empty exceptional sets, some known results from transcendental number theory are essential ingredients.
-Let us state them for making this text self-contained.
+Now, we shall find unconditional examples as corollaries of some known results from transcendental number theory.
+Let us mention them for making this text self-contained.